Detailed Guide for Chemical Technicians in California

 Projections of Employment

-In California, the number of Chemical Technicians is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Chemical Technicians are expected to increase by 16.0 percent, or 800 jobs between 2012 and 2022.
+In California, the number of Chemical Technicians is expected to grow slower than average growth rate for all occupations.
+Jobs for Chemical Technicians are expected to increase by 13.3 percent, or 800 jobs between 2014 and 2024.